Rohansi/RohBot/README.md

 Bans an account from the room.
 Can only be used by Steam accounts with a star. `/ban stan` will ban Stan from the room.

 ### unban ###
-Unbans an accound from the room.
+Unbans an account from the room.
 Can only be used by Steam accounts with a star. `/unban stan` will unban Stan from the room.

 ### sessions ###
 Display a list of web accounts that are logged in.